RuterNo/ruterno.github.io/docs/packages.md

 # DPI Packages

-Ruter publishes a list of packages in a packages manifest of what should be installed on vehicles at the following locations.
+Ruter publishes a packages manifest that provides a list of packages that should be installed on vehicles at the following locations.

 | Environment | URL | Purpose |
 | --- | ---| --- |